1.1. The following definitions and rules of interpretation apply in these Standard Terms:

 19.1.
-These Terms constitute the entire agreement of the parties which supersedes all prior agreements and representations (unless fraudulent) and you acknowledge that that no reliance is placed on any representation made but not embodied in these Terms, save for those made fraudulently.
+These Standard Terms constitute the entire agreement of the Parties which supersedes all prior agreements and representations (unless fraudulent) and you acknowledge that that no reliance is placed on any representation made but not embodied in these Standard Terms, save for those made fraudulently.
 We are not bound by, nor should you rely on, any oral representations or representations by any agent or employee of Gradwell, or by any third party.

 19.2.
-These Terms apply to the Contract to the exclusion of any other terms that you might seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+These Standard Terms apply to the Contract to the exclusion of any other terms that you might seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 19.4.
 The Contract is personal to you.
 You may not assign the Contract without our prior written consent.
 We may assign this Contract or subcontract any of the Services at our discretion (acting reasonably).

 19.5.
 The Contracts (Rights of Third Parties) Act 1999 will not apply to the Contract.